 born there...been there...or just want to b there!

-The design having the look and feel of walking around a city brought to a game board...
+City Clues having the look and feel of walking around a city...image on the back...like a game card...

 b ing stuck on a layover in an airport and wishing I was wearing something to help start a conversation motivated me to create City Clues.
 I remember feeling like I wanted to b wearing something interactive... the idea came later to me to put a text design together on a t-shirt that was actually a guessing game... this could be a fun way to inspire a casual encounter, a way to meet some new people while traveling.
 I thought it would work on a travel mug as well.